Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-okulary/index.md

-## OKULARY
+# OKULARY
 Okulary is a company devoted to the manufacturing of sunglasses with 3dprinters.
 All the materias are recycled and we follow a sustainable production process.
  ![Image](Logotipo Restaurante Sushi.png)
-# INDUSTRY
+## INDUSTRY
-The industry of our company is the Ophtilmatic Goods Manufacturing
+The industry of our company is the Ophtilmatic Goods Manufacturing.
+NAICS code 33915.
+Some examples of products of this industry are:
+- Contact lenses
+- Sunglasses
+- Eyeglass frame

+## PRODUCTION PROCESS